Cori Bargmann, Ph.D.

 Torsten N. Wiesel Professor

 Genes, the environment, and experience interact to shape an animal’s behavior.
-Caenorhabditis elegans, a worm with just 302 neurons, shows considerable sophistication in its behaviors, and its defined neuronal wiring and genetic accessibility make it an ideal subject in which to study these interactions.
+Caenorhabditis elegans, a roundworm with just 302 neurons, shows considerable sophistication in its behaviors, and its defined neuronal wiring and genetic accessibility make it an ideal subject in which to study these interactions.
 Using C. elegans as a model, Bargmann’s laboratory characterizes genes and neural pathways that allow the nervous system to generate flexible behaviors.

 How do genes and the environment interact to generate a variety of behaviors?
 How are behavioral decisions modified by context and experience?
 The Bargmann lab is studying the relationships between genes, experience, and behavior in the nematode C. elegans, whose nervous system consists of only 302 neurons with reproducible functions, morphologies, and synaptic connections.
 Despite this simplicity, many of the genes and signaling mechanisms used in the nematode nervous system are similar to those of mammals.
-The ability to manipulate the activity of individual genes and neurons in C. elegans makes it possible to determine how neural circuits develop and function.
+The ability to manipulate the activity of individual genes and neurons in C. elegans makes it possible to determine how neural circuits function and change over time.